 An organisation’s acquiring bank will usually be able to advise on the need for compliance.
-Some have developed special portals for their customers to be able to do this easily.
-But establishing the exact PCI DSS requirements can be a complex business and professional advice should be obtained.
+Some have developed special portals for their customers to be able to do this more easily.
+Establishing the exact PCI DSS requirements can be a complex business however and professional advice should be obtained.

 Larger retailers need to have an external assessment conducted by a Qualified Security Assessor (QSA) or have an internal member of staff trained specifically to perform this function.
-All entities that process more than 1 million transactions in a 12 month period are required to have a PCI DSS assessment performed by a QSA.
+All entities that process more than 1 million Visa or MasterCard transactions in a 12 month period are required to have a PCI DSS assessment performed by a QSA.

 Smaller entities also need to comply with the requirements of the PCI DSS.
 As soon as a single card transaction is processed that organisation is in scope for compliance.
-They are able to complete various self-assessment questionnaires (SAQs) depending on the way in which transactions are taken.
-But it can sometimes be confusing as to which SAQ is appropriate for each environment, and smaller companies may need help to understand how they should comply and what must be done to meet the standards.
+They are able to complete various self-assessment questionnaires (SAQs) depending on the way in which transactions are taken but it can sometimes be confusing as to which SAQ is appropriate for each environment.
+Smaller companies may need help to understand how they should comply and what must be done to meet the standards.

 Compliance requirements can also vary and there are some circumstances that affect the nature of PCI DSS compliance.
-For example the requirements are different for entities that sell directly to the public or service providers who act as a middle men for processing payments.
+For example, the requirements are different for entities that sell directly to the public or service providers who act as a middle man for processing payments.

 SRM has a wealth of experience in helping companies understand not only how to comply but how to reduce the scope to make compliance each year as simple as possible.
 From understanding how to complete the SAQ document right through to full PCI assessments for FTSE 100 companies, SRM has the experience to help achieve compliance at any level.

 We'll be in touch shortly to discuss your requirements.
 In the meantime, please download your exclusive free copy of SRM's Guide to Cyber Essentials below.